Chapter 2. Homeostasis

 Interstitial fluid must be returned to the circulatory system in order to maintain appropriate pressure within the cardiovascular system and for waste removal from cells.
 However, the interstitial fluid is under lower pressure than the plasma in the capillaries, and so only 85% of the interstitial fluid is returned directly back to the circulatory system at the capillaries (mostly as a result of the osmotic gradient; the higher concentration of solutes inside the capillaries “sucks” the water back in).
 The remaining 15% is returned indirectly through the vessels of another system called the lymphatic system.
 The fluid in these vessels, now called lymph, is derived from tissue fluid but is different from it in composition.
 Lymph is collected into larger lymphatic vessels that eventually drain into veins close to the heart.

 Although the extracellular and intracellular compartments are distinct from one another, there is a continual exchange of materials between them.
 Cells must receive nutrients, have waste materials taken away, and exchange gases.
-Refer to Unit 5, Cell Membrane Transport, to review how substances move between intracellular and extracellular compartments.
+Refer to Chapter 7, Cell Biology: Membrane Transport, to review how substances move between intracellular and extracellular compartments.

 Test Your Knowledge